Porsil/lab-boss/README.md

 ![Add Material](readme_assets/add_material.png)

-- A material can be edited by clcking the pencil icon in the Edit column, this opens the Edit Material form.
+- A material can be edited by clicking the pencil icon in the Edit column, this opens the Edit Material form.

 ![Edit Material](readme_assets/edit_material.png)